Conflict prevention and conflict anticipation2025-12-27T16:24:50+01:00

 Conflict prevention and conflict anticipation

-We help you to recognise conflicts at an early stage and use them productively.
+We help you to recognise potential conflicts at an early stage and use them productively.

 The potential for conflict should always be considered.

-We do not see conflicts between colleagues, teams, departments or between bodies and committees as a problem, but rather as a Expression of different ideas.
+We do not see conflicts between colleagues, teams, departments or between bodies and committees as a problem, but rather as a Expression of different ideas that are important for the organisation or its managers..

 Who do we support and accompany?

-As experienced conflict experts, we support individuals, teams and organisations on their way to recognising and harnessing the value of conflict potential.
+As experienced conflict and negotiation experts, we support individuals, teams and organisations on their way to recognising the value of conflict potential and harnessing it through negotiation.

 What advantages does your organisation gain from conflict prevention and anticipation?